samedhsh/costa_booking_probability/README.md

 The documentation of the project is explained briefly in **documentation.docx**.

 **prediction.csv** is the predicted output with two columns: ID and predicted_booking.
-The total number of predicted class one should be more than the reality as it is explained in the model training goal.

 **Data Preprocessing and Model Training:**